piyushr147/springBoot/java_interview.md

     ✅ static Methods (Since Java 8)
         Belong to the interface itself, not instances.
         Not inherited by implementing classes.
+        It cannot be overriden by the class extending or implementing classes.

     ✅ private Methods (Since Java 9)
         Help avoid duplication inside default or static methods.
         Cannot be called from outside the interface.

+    ✅ private static Methods (Since Java 9) an be used to share code between static methods inside the interface.

+# How InterfaceB.super.print() works at compile-time and runtime, without an object of InterfaceB.
+    public interface InterfaceB {

+        default void print(){
+            System.out.println("hello from interfaceB");
+        }

+        public int size();
+    }
+    public interface InterfaceE extends InterfaceB{

+        default void print(){
+            InterfaceB.super.print();
+            System.out.println("hello from interfaceE");
+        }

+    }

 # abstract class vs interface comparison chart
     Feature Comparison